SEO Basics for Small Businesses

 Keep it Fresh

 Keeping your SEO basics and techniques fresh is also an important part of the job, and because search engines are constantly updating, you’ll need to follow suit.
 Keywords and queries can change just as your company and its offer does, so it’s important to keep this information up-to-date on your website.
 As you add more content to your site, increase your internal links, make sure that your URLs are manageable and unique to the pages they reference, and keep your meta- and title- elements as pertinent, descriptive, and effective as possible.
 And above all, don’t forget — SEO and content marketing is important, but the very best way to attract and maintain business is always to invest first and foremost in creating high-quality content that grabs your customer’s interest.
-Don’t forget to check out our free business template to help you get started with a solid strategy behind your marketing campaigns, and more marketing tips for small businesses !
+Don’t forget to check out our free business plan templates Excel to help you get started with a solid strategy behind your marketing campaigns, and more marketing tips for small businesses !